mbofos01/BackPropagation-Letters/README.md

 *** an example set is given in the Results directory ***

-For mre information your can read the Report.pdf which explains decision such as the train & test set creation and the parameters used.
+For more information your can read the Report.pdf which explains decision such as the train & test set creation and the parameters used.

 Instructions: